therealexpertai/nlapi-python/README.md

 Personally Identifiable Information (PII) detection | YES | NO Information extraction | NO | YES*
 Document size limit? | YES (<= 10KB)| NO
-Document number limit? | NO | YES (2500 distinct documents per month, any number and type of analyses per document, when using the free tier)
-Characters limit? | YES (<= 10 million characters per month when using the free tier) | NO
+Document number limit? | NO | See the [pricing terms](https://policies.expert.ai/edgenlapi/pricing/) Characters limit? | YES (<= 10 million characters per month when using the free tier) | NO

 \* Available only for custom text intelligence engines created with [Studio](https://docs.expert.ai/studio/latest/)